Research-Based

 Iron Supplements – A Key Player In Your Health

-Iron is a key player in supporting our overall health.
-As one of the main methods of oxygen transportation throughout our body, without iron, our bodily systems suffer.
-Iron-deficiency anemia is very common throughout the world today, but consulting your doctor before using iron supplementation is necessary.
-Iron supplements do not need to be taken long-term as iron blood levels usually rise, and symptoms resolve as a result of supplementation.
+Iron plays a vital role in supporting overall health.
+As a primary method of oxygen transport throughout our body, inadequate iron causes our bodily systems to suffer.
+While iron-deficiency anemia remains common worldwide, consulting your doctor before using iron supplementation is essential.
+Iron supplements don’t require long-term use since blood iron levels typically rise and symptoms resolve with proper supplementation.

-With supplementation, it’s important to include a source of Vitamin C to enhance absorption, and the same goes for dietary sources.
-There are many iron-rich foods like chicken, turkey, tofu, beans, spinach, and nuts that you should try to incorporate into your diet (with a Vitamin C rich food like lemon or orange).
-Prioritizing iron through the use of supplements or your diet is essential in order to support your immune system, oxygen diffusion, gut health, muscle health, brain health, and hormonal health.
+When supplementing, include a Vitamin C source to enhance absorption—the same principle applies to dietary iron sources.
+Many iron-rich foods like chicken, turkey, tofu, beans, spinach, and nuts should be incorporated into your diet alongside Vitamin C-rich foods like lemon or orange.
+Prioritizing iron through supplements or diet is crucial for supporting your immune system, oxygen delivery, gut health, muscle function, brain health, and hormonal balance.

 Photo of author